-- Design consideration should be given to align walkways to connect to major destinations circulation paths and offer pedestrians a safe, interesting, and relatively direct means of travel. - Walks should not dead-end into the middle of parking lots and other vehicular-oriented areas. - Special consideration should be given to locations where pedestrian pathways cross vehicular routes and shall be ADA compliant. - Where primary pedestrian traffic intersects roadways, brick paving material should continue across the vehicular route. - Existing brick paving materials and patterns should be continued as a means of maintaining visual continuity across the campus. - Consistent walkway widths should be maintained across the campus and respond to pedestrian movement and emphasize a hierarchy for pedestrian circulation. - Standard walkway widths to be applied are: - Major pedestrian corridors: 16 feet wide - Major pedestrian walks: 8 feet wide
+- 1. Design consideration should be given to align walkways to connect to major destinations circulation paths and offer pedestrians a safe, interesting and relatively direct means of travel. - 2.
+Walks should not dead-end into the middle of parking lots and other vehicular-oriented areas. - 3.
+Special consideration should be given to locations where pedestrian pathways cross vehicular routes and shall be handicapped compliant. - 4.
+Where primary pedestrian traffic intersects roadways, brick paving material should continue across the vehicular route. - 5.
+Existing brick paving materials and patterns should be continued as a means of maintaining visual continuity across the campus. - 6.
+Consistent walkway widths should be maintained across the campus and respond to pedestrian movement and emphasize a hierarchy for pedestrian circulation.

+Standard walkway widths to be applied are:

+Major pedestrian corridors: 16

+feet wide Major pedestrian walks:

+8 feet